evasimon/node-constructor-hangman-game-cli/README.md

 # Hangman Game #node.js #contructors #CLI

 ## Overview
-This application build Hangman Game played in command-line using constructor functions.
+Application builds the Hangman Game that is played in command-line.
+The code uses constructor functions.

 ## How to play
 - user guesses the randomly generated word by guessing letters step-by-step